GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/minimal.md

 1. Other SpannerExceptions - which are marked for retry
 1. In addition, there is a possibility of severe errors that would require manual intervention.
 Examples of severe error could be error during transformation.

 Points 1 to 4 above are retryable errors - the Dataflow job automatically retries them at intervals of 10 minutes for 500 times.
 In most cases, this should be good enough for the retryable records to succeed, however, even if after exhausting all the retries, these are not successful - then these records are marked as ‘severe' error category.
-Such ‘severe' errors can be retried later with a ‘retryDLQ' mode of the Dataflow job (discussed below in the ‘Retry command' section).
+Such ‘severe' errors can be retried later with a ‘retryDLQ' mode of the Dataflow job (discussed [below](#to-re-run-for-reprocessing-dlq-directory)).
 The following scenarios results in skipping of records, they are not really errors:

 1. Invalid structure of records read from Datastream output